 Helen D.K.
-Friedman offers her clients expertise, value, innovation, and a wealth of experience in a focused practice in the defence of first-party insurance claims.
-Helen has built trusted industry relationships by representing insurers and providing strategic and sound technical advice in statutory accident benefits, coverage disputes, litigation, and life and disability claims in the courts, regulatory tribunals, private arbitrations and mediations, and across the boardroom table.
+Friedman offers her clients expertise, value, innovation, and a wealth of experience in a practice focused on the defence of first-party insurance claims.
+Helen has built trusted industry relationships by representing insurers and providing strategic and technical advice in statutory accident benefits, coverage disputes and litigation of life and disability claims in the courts, regulatory tribunals, private arbitrations, mediations and across the boardroom table.
 She is a leader in Miller Thomson’s insurance industry practice.

 By leveraging her knowledge of the industry and its key players, decision makers, and emerging trends, Helen provides value-added service including:

-Helen has been counsel on a number of industry-leading decisions which have established precedents in the areas of catastrophic impairment, consent for examinations, collateral benefit setoff, limitation periods, and fraudulent claims.
+Helen has been counsel on a number of industry-leading decisions which have established precedents in the areas of catastrophic impairment, consent for examinations, collateral benefit setoff, limitation periods, fraudulent claims and disclosure of reserve information.